joannakl/ossd/activities/blog_slack_wiki_git.markdown

 NOTE: With our Wiki anyone can edit any page.
 This is great for collaborative creation of the pages, but it also comes with great responsibility.
 Please do not edit anyone else's personal entries.
 Keep in mind that the software logs all changes and the user that makes them (just have a look at the "History" tab).

-NOTE 2: Historically, the biggest challenge for this last step was to keep the entries organized alphabetically!
+NOTE 2: Historically, the biggest challenge for this last step was to keep the entries organized alphabetically by last name!
 Let's see how it goes this term &#128512;.